-9/8/2018 ~ A bending fingernail warning can be a life saver, that is, if you take the bending fingernail warning to heart and work to cure the underlying problems it shows.
+9/8/2018 ~ A fingernail beginning to bend over the tip of your finger can be a life saving warning.
+That is, if you take the bending fingernail to heart and work to reduce the underlying problems.

-The bending fingernail warning in the photo above is on the second finger from the left.
-The bending is not pronounced, but it clearly exists.
-You can see how different the tip of that fingernail is, in contrast to the fingernail on my little finger, next to it.
+The bending fingernail in the photo is not pronounced, but you can see how different the tip of that fingernail is, in contrast to the fingernail on my little finger, next to it.

-When I first saw my bending fingernail, a month or more before the picture was taken, I thought I must have hit it on something to make it bend like that.
-When I clipped it off and the bending fingernail grew back, I began to realize that this is an early warning sign of lung and heart disease, as per Hippocrates.
+When I first saw my bending fingernail, a month before the picture was taken, I thought I must have hit it on something.
+When I clipped it off and it grew back, I began to realize it’s an early warning of lung and heart disease, per Hippocrates.

-10/11/2018 ~ Update ~ It is about a month since I began drinking Red Panax Ginseng first thing in the morning, and taking Korean Ginseng sometime later in the day.
-The ridges on either side of the bend in my fingernail have smoothed quite a lot as new fingernail grows.
-I’m not getting winded nearly as easily.
-I’m also not nearly as tired all the time.
+10/11/2018 ~ Update ~ It’s a month since I began drinking Red Panax Ginseng first thing in the morning, and taking Korean Ginseng later in the day.
+The ridges on either side of the bend in my fingernail have smoothed as new fingernail grows, though it could be light at the bottom of my nail making it look that way.
+But, I’m not getting winded as easily.
+I’m also not as tired all the time.
 The bend at the top of my nail is still there.
-I am expecting it to go away when the changes that are showing at the bottom of my nail grow out all the way to the top.
+I hope it goes away when the changes at the bottom of my nail grow out all the way to the top.

 Hippocrates and Bending Fingernails

 In 400 B.C.E.
 Hippocrates, father of clinical medicine, identified clubbing, where a fingernail bends over, as a sign of lung and heart disease.